The Fall 2022 Real Estate Scholarship Application is Now Open! Apply Now.

 Deadline: October 30, 2022

-RELUI administers student scholarships to minority and economically or educationally disadvantaged students enrolled in real estate career-oriented programs in the CSU system.
+RELUI administers student scholarships to economically or educationally disadvantaged students who have demonstrated academic excellence in CSU's real estate programs.
 Twice yearly, RELUI’s Advisory Committee solicits applications.
 Every year, the committee typically awards approximately $50,000.

 RELUI administers program improvement grants.
 These grants, funded by an endowment created through licensing fees and administered by an agreement between California’s Real Estate Commissioner and the Trustees of the California State University, are designed to promote the maintenance, development and improvement of real estate programs.
 RELUI’s Advisory Committee solicits applications every spring for grants awarded for the upcoming academic year.
 The total amount awarded typically exceeds $25,000.

 The goal of the endowment allocations are to:

 - Encourage increased involvement in real estate research and education,

 - Aid in the development of improved curricula, teaching techniques and materials,

 - Foster cooperation and coordination among the segments of higher education,